 Rest when it comes to sprinting:

 If your instructor coaches a sprint with recovery afterward and you want to learn how to get faster, you WILL be able to run faster if you take the rest time instead of jogging.
 After legit rest, you can work true anaerobic alactic power (<8 seconds), anaerobic-lactic power (20-30 seconds) and anaerobic-lactic capacity (up to 90 seconds) and aerobic power (90 sec to 2 minutes).
-I often see people jog to “keep their heart rate up” in-between sprints, which is great for aerobic capacity, but, if your goal is speed, walk in-between sets.
+I often see people jog to “keep their heart rate up” in-between sprints, which is great for aerobic capacity, but, if your goal is speed, walk in between each set of sprints.
 These different work-set ranges use different energy systems and all will benefit your general physical preparedness and athleticism.

 Rest when it comes to lifting on the floor: